Russia in the Eurovision Song Contest 2008

-Russia participated in the Eurovision Song Contest 2008 in Belgrade, Serbia.
+Russia participated in and won the Eurovision Song Contest 2008 in Belgrade, Serbia.
 The Russian entry was selected through a national final, Evrovidenie 2008 (Евровидение 2008) organised by the Russian broadcaster Rossiya Channel (RTR).
 Dima Bilan represented Russia with the song "Believe", which qualified from the first semi-final of the competition and won the contest, placing 1st in the final with 272 points.

 Before Eurovision

 Evrovidenie 2008

 Evrovidenie 2008 was the fourth edition of Evrovidenie, the music competition that selects Russia's entry for the Eurovision Song Contest.
 The show took place on 9 March 2008 at the Akademicheskiy Concert Hall in Moscow and hosted by Oxana Fedorova and Oskar Kuchera.
 Twenty-seven artists and songs participated and the winner was selected through a jury and a public televote.
 The show was broadcast on Russia-1, RTR-Planeta as well as online via the broadcaster's website rfn.ru.

 Competing entries

 On 8 December 2007, RTR announced a submission period for interested artists and composers to submit their entries between 15 December 2007 and 1 February 2008.
 The broadcaster received 167 submissions at the conclusion of the deadline.
 A jury panel evaluated the received submissions and selected the twenty-five finalists for the national final.
 The competing acts alongside an additional two finalists were announced on 4 March 2008 and among the competing artists were 2002 Russian Eurovision entrants Premyer-Ministr, 2006 Russian Eurovision entrant Dima Bilan, and 2006 Belarusian Eurovision entrant Polina Smolova.

 A documentary programme about the Eurovision Song Contest was produced and aired on Russia-1 in the lead up to the national final, while Muz-TV and Love Radio presented the finalists to the public and covered the preparations of the national final.